jd28/rollnw/tools/ui/docs/rml_smalls.md

 mutation.
 Duplicate keys reject the complete row publication.
 Invalid source ranges are clamped by the virtual host; invalid object values are rejected by the owning profile or native operation rather than clamped by the UI.

+A single-column list becomes reorderable when its owner registers a `list_on_reorder` callback.
+The source may be any ordered array that can be projected to `array!(ListItem)`; the list does not retain or interpret the source element type.
+Dragging emits one `ListReorder { list_id, source_index, destination_index }`.
+The owner applies that index move to its source through the normal mutation and undo path, then republishes the complete row batch.
+The host rejects stale revisions, missing callbacks, grids, invalid indices, and no-op moves.
+Pointer motion scans only the materialized viewport and overscan rows; it does not scan or copy the complete source batch.

 Variable-height views are a different data problem and are not covered by this protocol.